michalpokusa/django-no-queryset-admin-actions/README.md

 ## ✏️ Example

 Let's say you have an action that fetches external orders from an API.
 You don't need a queryset to run this action, but Django requires it by default.
-By using this extension, you can add bypass that, and create actions that can be run without selecting any objects.
+By using this extension, you can bypass that, and create actions that can be run without selecting any objects.

 <img src="https://raw.githubusercontent.com/michalpokusa/django-no-queryset-admin-actions/main/resources/example.gif" width="100%"></img>